bitrise-io/devcenter/_articles/reviews/frequent-android-issues.md

 Make sure you include it into your repository.

 ## "Version 42 of this app can not be downloaded by any devices as they will all receive APKs with higher version codes"

 ### Error

 The issue here is that your APK version is higher in one of your lower track.

 ### Solution

-To resolve the issue, you have to deactivate higher APK version
+To resolve the issue, you have to deactivate higher APK version.

+1. In `Google Play Deploy` Step, check if the `Untrack blocking version` is set to `true` value.

+If so, the Step will automatically deactivate every APK with lower version code on lower level tracks.